compumike/hairpin-proxy/README.md

 ## One-line install

-If your coredns uses a different configmap other than coredns, please modify COREDNS_CONFIGMAP_NAME env in the deployment file.
+If your coredns uses a different configmap other than coredns, please modify COREDNS_CONFIGMAP_NAME env in the hairpin-proxy-controller deployment config.
+If you want to keep customized coredns config in different configmap, please set COREDNS_IMPORT_CONFIG to true in the hairpin-proxy-controller deployment config.

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/saithejareddy/hairpin-proxy/master/deploy.yml